hanez/checkpw/README.md

 ## The idea

-I needed a program to verify passwords of users on Linux/UNIX systems using PAM that just return 0 on success and 1 on error.
+I needed a program to verify passwords of users on Linux/UNIX systems using PAM that just returns 0 on success and 1 on error.

 ## Building checkpw